Charlotte Rear-End Collision Lawyer

 North Carolina is a “fault” state, which requires injured motorists to recover damages from the party who caused the crash.

 Yes, the negligent driver who crashed into your vehicle from behind or who stopped suddenly will have to pay for any damages that you have suffered.
-However, proving that the other party is at fault often requires help from a Charlotte rear-end car accident attorney.
+However, proving that the other party is at fault often requires help from an attorney.

 As we have mentioned, North Carolina is a contributory negligence state, which means recovering damages may be extremely difficult unless you have a compelling legal case against the at-fault party.

-Here at Brown Moore & Associates, PLLC, our lawyers will review your case to determine fault and help you prepare a strong legal claim against the negligent motorist.
+Here at Brown Moore & Associates, PLLC, our Charlotte rear-end car accident attorney will review your case to determine fault and help you prepare a strong legal claim against the negligent motorist.
 Get a free case evaluation by calling at 704-335-1500 (local) or 800-948-0577 (toll-free).

 Navigating North Carolina’s various highways and roads has become much easier in recent years thanks...Read More

 If you've been injured in an accident in North Carolina, you may be facing hefty...Read More

 You don’t know how relieved I am now that it’s over.
 I don’t think I could have had a better attorney to represent me.
 We have been so impressed with you.
 I don’t think I can accurately describe the gratitude and admiration we feel for you.
 Thank you so much for everything.

 Thank you for the time you spent with me today.
 It was a big help to me and I will not forget it.
 This day and age when so many people are trying to do a job that they’re not qualified to do it’s refreshing to meet a professional.